See edit history of this section

 - Progress Tracking Measures - planned vs. actual: cost, effort, schedule milestones, # of units designed, coded, tested; point counting or earned value.

-- Functionality – number of requirements included in build vs. number planned, number of function points implemented.
+- Functionality – number of requirements included in build vs. number planned, the number of function points implemented.

 - Quality Measures – number of software problem reports/defects (new, open, closed, severity), number of review item discrepancies (open, closed), number of peer reviews planned vs. actual, number of software audits planned vs. actual, number of software audit findings.